Kariaro/AmpleProgrammingLanguage/README.md

 }
 ```

-The compiler has its own IR language.

 ## Lexer
-Lexical analysis is a large part of how a compiler reads the input source file and
+The compiler lexer is a large part of how this compiler functions.
+The lexer is located inside the directory `src/main/java/hardcoded/lexer`.
-converts it into tokens that is then understod by the compiler.

-All code related to lexers are placed inside the directory *lexer/hardcoded/lexer*.

-Lexical analysis is when you take a input string and group it into tokens.
-Each token
-is then given a group and value representing the catigorisation of the token.
+The lexer is first construction with a set of rules for how to group characters.
+All groups are written with regex currently.
+An example of a number matching group would be `[0-9]+`.

+All tokens returned by the lexer has information about where the token started and ended, file location, content and group information.

+Here is an example of what the lexer does.
 ```
 Input: "char hello ='a'"

-[Primitive]   : char
+[Identifier]  : char
-[Space]       :
+[Whitespace]  :
 [Literal]     : hello
-[Space]       :
+[Whitespace]  :
-[Operator]    : =
+[Assignment]  : =
-[CharLiteral] : 'a'
+[String]      : 'a'
 ```

-The input string was split into tokens of the types <code>Primitive, Space, Literal,
-Operator and CharLiteral</code>.
-These can then be used by the compiler to determine
-if the assigned value is of the correct type or if we are defining a variable or
-creating a function.

 ## Visualization
-All visualizations are placed inside the *lexer/hardcoded/visualization* path.

-Visualization classes are used when debuging the output of the compiler.
-The visualizations
-makes it easier to view and look at how the parsetree gets generated and how the compiler
-then optimizes it step by step.

-The visualization classes help debug complex data structures and tell the developer what is
+The visualization classes are located inside the directory `src/main/java/hardcoded/visualization`.

-going on.
+Visualizations are used to debug how the compiler works and can help a developer identify errors made by the compiler andd make it easier to fix them.

+Currently there is only one visualization that shows a tree structure of the current program loaded.